emscripten-core/emscripten/docs/process.md

      when that's unlikely, etc.
    * There is no need to open a PR for this change, you can optionally just commit it directly.
+4. Tag the emscripten repo on the emscripten commit on which `emscripten-version.txt` was updated.
+(This could also be the commit from the DEPS file as well, but this way is less confusing when just working on the emscripten repo, and the difference should only be one commit anyhow.)

 Major version update (1.X.Y to 1.(X+1).0)
 -----------------------------------------